EricCote/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 ####	Task 1: Create a new project by using the ASP.NET Core Empty project template

-1. Open Microsoft Visual Studio 2017 and create a new ASP.NET Core web application with following information:
+1. Open Microsoft Visual Studio 2019 and create a new ASP.NET Core Empty application with following information:

     - Name: **PollBall**
     - Location: **[Repository Root]\Allfiles\Mod03\Labfiles\01_PollBall_begin**
     - Create directory for solution: **True**
-    - Project template: **Empty**
+    - .NET Framework:  **.NET 5.0**
+    - Ensure all check boxes are cleared:
     - Enable Docker Support: **False**
     - Configure for HTTPS: **False**